Strengthening the capacity of PAs & stakeholders: the role of ESIF Programmes

 - many of the projects for the strengthening and digitalisation of the public sector are still in the early stages of implementation.
 This means that here is a need to constantly monitor, and potentially readjust, policy and delivery efforts;

 - the scope for synergies between funds and across programmes is indeed considerable and there are concrete examples of how synergies can be fostered and exploited, as illustrated by the examples provided by the speakers;

-- further exchanges of good practices and lessons-drawing opportunities should be encouraged to foster a virtuous cycle of learning and improvement (also with an eye to the next programming cycle.
+- further exchanges of good practices and learning opportunities should be encouraged to foster a virtuous cycle of learning and improvement (also with an eye to the next programming cycle).